What is a monarchy?

-Some other examples of places that were ruled by kings or queens are Greece in the Late Bronze Age, as described in Homer's Iliad, the Etruscan cities in northern Italy, including Rome between about 700 and 500 BC, China in the Warring States period, the Early Medieval kingdoms of Western Europe and Africa like the Visigoths, the Vandals, the Franks, Ethiopia and Mali, the Chola and Rajput kingdoms in India, the Maya and Aztec in Central America, the later medieval kingdoms of France, England, and Spain, and the Inca in South America.
+Some other examples of places that were ruled by kings or queens are Greece in the Late Bronze Age, as described in Homer’s Iliad, the Etruscan cities in northern Italy, including Rome between about 700 and 500 BC, and China in the Warring States period.

-Today, there are still many women in power - Angela Merkel in Germany, Ellen Johnson-Sirleaf in Liberia, Park Geun-hye in South Korea, Dilma Rousseff of Brazil - though there has never been a woman President in the United States.
+Today, there are still many women in power – Angela Merkel in Germany, Ellen Johnson-Sirleaf in Liberia, Park Geun-hye in South Korea, Dilma Rousseff of Brazil, and Michelle Bachelet in Chile – though there has never been a woman President in the United States.